WANS: Station history

-Today, WANS is the sister station to WRIX & WHQA.
-In September 2008, the format was shifted from ESPN Sports/Talk to News/Talk, the former format and lineup of sister station WRIX-FM/103.1, which shifted to Adult Contemporary on the same day.
-WANS still broadcasts the ESPN Radio Network late at night and on weekends.
+WANS was the sister station to WRIX and WHQA.
+In September 2008, the format was shifted from ESPN sports/talk to news/talk, the former format and lineup of sister station WRIX-FM 103.1, which shifted to adult contemporary on the same day.
+WANS broadcast the ESPN Radio network late at night and on weekends.

-WANS carried all Anderson Joes Baseball games live until the league went under.
-They broadcast many different sports from Anderson University and football games from Coastal Carolina University.
-They also air all of the Westside High School Ram football games.
+WANS carried all Anderson Joes baseball games live until the league went under.
+They had broadcast many different sports from Anderson University and football games from Coastal Carolina University.
+They also aired all of the Westside High School Ram football games.

-On January 25, 2013 WANS changed their format from news/talk to sports, with programming from Fox Sports Radio.
+On January 25, 2013, WANS changed its format from news/talk to sports, with programming from Fox Sports Radio.
 Tom Ervin purchased WANS in 2013.

-WANS celebrated 65 years on the air on June 1, 2014 with a radio special hosted by upstate radio veteran "Jazzy" Jeff Bright, host of The Greatest Hits on sister station WRIX-FM 103.1.
+WANS celebrated 65 years on the air on June 1, 2014, with a radio special hosted by upstate radio veteran "Jazzy" Jeff Bright, host of The Greatest Hits on sister station WRIX-FM 103.1.

-On November 29, 2014 WANS changed their format from sports to classic hits, simulcasting WRIX-FM 103.1 Honea Path, South Carolina.
-The flip to 1950s-1970s Oldies and end of having the same feed as WHQA (formerly WRIX-FM) began on March 1, 2015.
-WANS is also back on FM with a translator.
-Now at 107.7 FM, WANS is on FM for the first time since 1992.
+On November 29, 2014, WANS changed its format from sports to classic hits, simulcasting WRIX-FM 103.1.
+The flip to 1950s-1970s oldies and end of having the same feed as WHQA (formerly WRIX-FM) began on March 1, 2015.
+WANS had been back on FM with a translator on 107.7 MHz FM; WANS was on FM for the first time since 1992.

-Om December 1, 2016 WANS changed their format to southern gospel, branded as "God's Country".
+On December 1, 2016, WANS changed its format to southern gospel, branded as "God's Country".